cyberbotics/webots/docs/reference/node-chart.md

 ## Bounding Objects

-A box with a green background indicates a node that can be used directly (or composed using [Group](group.md) and [Transform](transform.md) nodes) to build a *boundingObject* used to detect collisions between [Solid](solid.md) objects.
+A box with a green background indicates a node that can be used directly (or composed using [Group](group.md) and [Pose](pose.md) nodes) to build a *boundingObject* used to detect collisions between [Solid](solid.md) objects.
-Note that not all geometry nodes can be used as boundingObjects, and that although [Group](group.md) and [Transform](transform.md) can be used, not every combination of these will work correctly.
+Note that not all geometry nodes can be used as boundingObjects.

 ## Insertion Rules